ibm-cloud-docs/watsonxdata/netezza_conn.md

 ## Limitations for SQL statements
 {: #connector_limitations}

-* `ALTER TABLE` and `CREATE VIEW` statements are partially supported.
 * `DROP TABLE` statement is supported only when enabled in the catalog.
-* `CREATE VIEW` can be used for a table only if that table is in the same catalog and the same schema.
+* `CREATE VIEW` can be used for a table only if that table is in the same catalog.
 * `DROP TABLE` statement is supported only when enabled in the catalog.
 * For data source-based catalogs the `CREATE SCHEMA`, `CREATE TABLE`, `DROP SCHEMA`, `DROP TABLE`, `DELETE`, `DROP VIEW`, `ALTER TABLE`, and `ALTER SCHEMA` statements are not available in the **Data Manager** UI.
+* In the `CREATE VIEW` statement, column names must be enclosed in double quotes, and their case must match precisely as they are stored in the database, including uppercase, lowercase, or mixed case.

 ## Limitations for data types
 {: #connector_limitations2}